When London Became An Island

 Kings Cross to Bethnal Green

-The tunnel took a long time to build, but the standard of workmanship was high.
+The tunnel took a long time to build because work had to be halted due to lack of money so it is unclear just how much was constructed by direct labour under Morgan rather than by Daniel Pritchard, the contractor who had also been involved at Maida Hill.
+Nonetheless, however responsibility was shared, the standard of workmanship was high.
 In 1817 when the canal company was moribund and looking for funds the unfinished works were subject to inspection by Thomas Telford, who found them constructed in a perfect manner.
-His confidence contributed to restarting construction.
+His confidence contributed to construction restarting.

 As trade on the canal began to develop bottlenecks inevitably occurred and only a few years after the tunnel was opened a small steam tug was employed, which could haul itself and a train of barges along by means of an iron chain.
 No steam boat travel for us however - we must continue over Islington Hill.